 Franck de las Mercedes lives and works in New York City.
-His body of work includes painting and collage in which he combines abstract figuration, journal entry, and hieroglyphic-like text, in energetic abstractions bursting with color.
-In Franck’s paintings, childhood memories in war-torn Nicaragua and his upbringing as an immigrant in the US, are extracted and combined with fragments of current events, family dynamics and books.
+His multifaceted body of work includes painting, collage, drawing, photography and writing.
+His paintings combine abstract figuration, journal entry, and hieroglyphic-like text, in energetic abstractions bursting with color.
+Franck’s personal history, childhood memories and upbringing are extracted and combined with fragments of current events, family dynamics and books.
 Exploring the contrast between memory and present-day cultural context, Franck creates scenes of an emotionally charged urban landscape.

 In 2006, de las Mercedes achieved international acclaim with his conceptual art project “The Priority Boxes."
 A public project conceived as a way to promote peace through participatory free art.
 The project has been adapted as a teaching tool for educators, community centers and art therapy counselors across the US.
 On October 2014, The New Jersey Senate and General Assembly passed a joint legislative resolution honoring Franck and the Peace Boxes Project, commending him for his meritorious record of service, leadership, and commitment in the arts and his community.